quark-zju/ljudge/README.md

 * `"user_output"` (or `argv[1]`): the output of the user program
 * `"user_code"`: the source code provided using `--user-code`

 The checker's stdout will be captured.
 It should return 0 for ACCEPTED, 1 for WRONG\_ANSWER and 2 for PRESENTATION\_ERROR.
+To be compatible with some old checkers, -1 (or 255 on most Unix systems) is WRONG\_ANSWER too.
+But this is not suggested.

 Notes
 -----